niubility000/PDJ-Media-Repeater/README.md

 PDJ Media Repeater is a green standalone software.

 In windows, just double click the filebrowser.exe, then you can visit it at your IP address:port in your browser.
 The default account is admin:admin

+WARNING: Please use standard browsers: Edge, Chrome, Safari or Firefox to ensure PDJ Media Repeater works correctly.
+Other browsers may not fully comply with HTML5 standard and may hijack <video> and <audio> tags.

+Please use standard browser (Chrome, Edge, Safari, Firefox) to visit PDJ Media Repeater.

 Double click **the .srt file** in the webpage to launch PDJ Media Repeater.